mu-box/shaman/README.md

 Use "shaman [command] --help" for more information about a command.
 ```

 For usage examples, see [api](api/README.md) and/or [cli](commands/README.md) readme

 ### As a Server
 To start shaman as a server run:
 `shaman --server`
 An optional config file can also be passed on startup:
 `shaman -c config.json`

 >config.json
 >```json
 >{
->  "api-domain": "shaman.nanobox.io",
+>  "api-domain": "shaman.microbox.cloud",
 >  "api-crt": "",
 >  "api-key": "",
 >  "api-key-password": "",